alexthecat123/LisaSourceCompilation/README.md

 - Apple-option-m activates the Lisa Monkey, which is basically the same thing as the [Mac Monkey](https://folklore.org/Monkey_Lives.html?sort=date).
 You can single-step the Monkey with Apple-option-s and can kill the Monkey at any time with Apple-option-q.
 Note that you'll need to set the wmMonkey flag in LIBWM/EVENTS.TEXT to TRUE, rebuild LIBWM, and then relink SYS1LIB in order to include the Monkey in the compiled Window Manager.
 - Believe it or not, none of the original Lisa apps actually use the ToolKit!
 They all interface with the system libraries directly without using the ToolKit API, likely because the ToolKit wasn't finished until well into application development.
 - The Desktop Manager (APDM) has two flags in APDM/GLOBALS.TEXT that are pretty cool.
--- One is network, which offers a (very limited) peek into the network-enabled future of LOS if set to TRUE.
+  - One is network, which offers a (very limited) peek into the network-enabled future of LOS if set to TRUE.
 It just shows a "file cabinet" icon on the desktop that I guess was supposed to be an inbox/outbox thing, but you can't copy files into this folder.
 And setting this flag to true also corrupts the filesystem and makes a new copy of the Clock on the desktop each time you reboot for some reason, so I'd advise against using it other than just as a curiosity!
--- The other is flrJrnl, which enables a cool journaling mode in the shell.
+  - The other is flrJrnl, which enables a cool journaling mode in the shell.
 If this is enabled, the OS will appear to hang on boot right around the "Welcome to LOS" screen, but just press Apple-Enter to go to the alt console where you can provide user input.
 It'll ask you for a recording or playback journal filename.
 So what you can do here is record a set of keyboard and mouse inputs to a journal file, reboot the system, and then load that file back in and play back your actions.
 It's pretty cool!
 - Pretty much every app, library, and the OS itself has a debug flag that can be enabled to print tons of debugging info to the alt console (which you can access by pressing Apple-Enter).
 The debugging features are actually interactive for some of the graphical apps, where enabling the debugging flag might add a Debug menu to the menu bar.
 - Contrary to what some people have said, the Lisa does NOT print tons of WRITELNs to the alt console by default.
 Pretty much all of the WRITELNs are compiled out by default, so this is not the reason for LOS being so slow.
 In fact, just enabling the WRITELNs for the OS alone takes the boot time from about 1 minute to about 45 minutes!
-- There's a procedure called Muzak in SOURCE/SFILEIO2.TEXT that runs whenever the OS mounts a LOS 3.0 filesystem.
+- There's a procedure called Muzak in SOURCE/SFILEIO2.TEXT that runs whenever the OS mounts an LOS 3.0 filesystem.
 But it'll only be compiled in if the DEBUG1 level of OS debugging is enabled, and even then it'll just play a single beep when the FS gets mounted.
 If you look at the Muzak procedure though, you'll see some other music notes that are commented out, so you can uncomment them all to have it play an entire "song" (although it really doesn't sound like music) whenever it mounts a disk.
 Pretty cool!

 # Potential Additions/Improvements
 Although I'd love to mess with some of these myself, I think I'll probably leave them to other people for the time being.
 I've spent enough time with LOS lately, and I need to work on some other things right now!